FAQs for Portland & Multnomah County occupancy taxes on hotels, vacation rentals & B&B room rentals

 - Why can't I get your calculated tax report form to calculate?

-- Registration requirement: Portland hotel, B&B, and vacation rental operators who provide lodging on a transient (non-permanent) basis for fifteen or more days in a calendar year must register
+- Registration requirement: Portland hotel, B&B, and vacation rental operators who provide lodging on a transient (non-permanent) basis for eight days or more days in a calendar year and/or operators who advertise or market space for rent to the general public are required to register with the Transient Lodging Tax Program.

 - Register within 15 days of the start of business